EmmaLiTsai/recoverKBTDR/README.md

     ## 5 0.353 -0.146 0.2621015 1.818045
     ## 6 0.353 -0.132 0.2708894 1.879001

-Step five: the seal often moved faster than the LED arm could document the dive during the descent and ascent phases.
+Step six: the seal often moved faster than the LED arm could document the dive during the descent and ascent phases.
 The function add_dates_times() uses the trace data frame to create POSIXct date time objects, and also interpolates between missing values to create a more